Culture Trip’s Feel-Good Places to Visit in 2021 – Iceland

 Courtesy of Magma Hotel / Expedia

-The black volcanic sands of Reynisfjara are just one of the draws in southern Iceland that make it among the most country’s popular regions.
+The black volcanic sands of Reynisfjara are just one of the draws in southern Iceland that make it among the most popular regions in the country.
 Near Kirkjubæjarklaustur, where moss-covered lava fields and vast glaciers form the dramatic landscape, Magma Hotel has 12 cabins, each with a distinctive feel, boosted by sleek Nordic design throughout.
-Its location makes it easy to get to and explore famous landmarks such as Fjaðrárgljúfur canyon and Eldhraun lava field.
+Its location makes it easy to get to and explore landmarks such as Fjaðrárgljúfur canyon and Eldhraun lava field.

 Eco Hotel, Lodge, Cottages, Eco-Lodge